This post is an updated version from May 2018.

 - Follow-up: a handwritten note, an email, a LinkedIn message, etc. A personal note goes a long way.

 - Marketing is completely about two things: psychology and emotion.
-You’re convincing someone to take an action through making them feel a certain way.
+You’re convincing someone to take action by making them feel a certain way.

-This post was last updated December 6, 2019
+This post was last updated on May 5, 2020

 Listen to This Post